levigilbert/levigilbert.github.io/posts/sequencePlay.md

 [^2]: Dangling Cause or Cause and Effect
 [^3]: Dramatic Tension

 Sequences let you explore characters.
-When creating a sequence always think about the character's wants and needs.
+When creating a sequence always think about character's wants and needs.

-If the word "sequences" is confusing, think of them as scenes, scenarios, or situations.
-The important thing is that a sequence has conflict, tension, and resolution.
 Each sequence is built around conflict, tension, and resolution.
 If there are future sequences then that resolution often creates even more conflict.

 ## Gameplay Loop